 Bran joined their ranks and one evening came across a girl who was on the run from a constable.
 Bran protected the girl who claimed that she had watched the constable kill an innocent man in an alleyway.
 Unfortunately for her troubles Bran was arrested.
 She broke herself out of prison and became a fugitive.
 The Musketeers aided her in escaping the city and informed her that she should travel a broad for a while until the whole thing blew over.

-Raven – Half-Elf (Crystal) Barbarian (Fury of the Blizzard)
+Raven (Idun) – Half-Elf (Crystal) Barbarian (Fury of the Blizzard)

 Tanithil Saeavia – Wood Elf Barbarian (Beast Rider)